krabberod/omg/01_Zazzy/README.md

 ### Script 6
 script_6_LULU.sh

-Change this to match the version you are using of R
+Change to match the version you are using of R
 ```
 module purge
 module load BLAST+/2.8.1-foss-2018b